-If Instagram is any indication, indoor plants have become the hallmarks of well-appointed spaces.
-From the living room to the kitchen to the bedroom, no space is complete without a touch of greenery — and, as you may have already surmised, the bathroom is no exception.
-For erudite tips on selecting and caring for plants in hot, humid environs, we turned to Erin Mariano, the director of brand marketing at The Sill, an online destination for modern plant lovers boasting brick-and-mortar shops in New York, Los Angeles, and San Fransisco.
+However, bathrooms are often humid environments, sometimes lacking in natural light, which can make it tricky to select plants that will thrive there.
+For tips on selecting and caring for plants in hot, humid environments, we turned to Erin Mariano, the director of brand marketing at The Sill, an online destination for modern plant lovers boasting brick-and-mortar shops in New York, Los Angeles, and San Fransisco.

 "One of the most commonly overlooked — and underrated — places in your home to put plants is in the bathroom," Mariano tells Hunker.
 "Not only is a new plant a simple and affordable way to update the space (instant spa vibes!), but a number of plants also thrive in the warmth and humidity that a bathroom provides, making them even easier to care for."

-1. Consider Lighting Carefully
+1. Consider lighting carefully.

 First and foremost, make sure your bathroom has a window, advises Mariano.
 "Plants need light to survive, so even a low-light tolerant plant will ultimately meet its demise in a windowless bathroom (unless you plan to invest in a grow light for your washroom)."

 Pothos and parlor palms both thrive in medium, indirect light and require water about once every one to two weeks, according to The Sill's resident expert.
 Take notes from this verdant bathroom belonging to Sophie from A Considered Life, where a parlor palm sits on the windowsill and pothos hang above the bath.